iundarigun/store-challenge/store-coroutines-challenge/README.md

 To Integration test, I choose to use `RestAssured` with `TestContainers`.
 The main reason is to have an environment near the real scenario.
 - TestContainers helps us to start containers with Postgres and other dependencies.
 The `application.yml` on test resource folder has specific properties.
-- When the application starts, RestAssured calls endpoints to test.

 I used `detekt` to keep my code inside the patterns.
 It is like `Ktlint` but with more flexibility to configure.
 Exists a task on gradle to run it.